Essays · PPTs · Blog

 We have two populations:

-a) There is a certain population who are mostly believers – and of these, new believers mostly come to faith young.
+a) There is a certain population who come to faith – and of these, most come to faith young.

 b) There is a certain population who are not believers – and of these, most are in non-Christian families.